carlends/Electrical-Power-Analysis/README.md

 # Electrical Power Data Analysis using Python

 This project analyzes three-phase electrical power quality data using Python.
+The dataset used in this project was collected in 2024 during a power quality monitoring activity using a power quality analyzer connected to the main panel of an airport site in the Philippines.
+The original analysis was performed using Excel, and this repository revisits the dataset using Python for deeper data visualization and imbalance detection.

 ## Features